Crabbox docs

 ./scripts/proxmox-build-template.sh

-The helper downloads the public Ubuntu Noble cloud image, optionally verifies CRABBOX_PROXMOX_IMAGE_SHA256, customizes a local copy, imports it into the selected Proxmox storage, attaches a cloud-init drive, and converts the VM to a template.
-It does not use Proxmox API tokens, Crabbox coordinator tokens, or lease SSH keys, and it does not bake secrets into the image.
+The helper downloads a pinned Ubuntu Noble release image, verifies its built-in SHA256 before conversion, customizes a local copy, imports it into the selected storage, attaches a cloud-init drive, and converts the VM to a template.
+It does not use Proxmox API tokens, Crabbox coordinator tokens, or lease SSH keys, and it bakes no secrets into the image.

 provider: proxmox